Organisation and Operation of our Garden

 Anne-Francoise Castiglioni

-Anne-Francoise was co-opted onto the Subcommittee at the 2024 AGM
+Anne-Francoise was co-opted onto the Subcommittee in 2024.

 Kevin Colgan